ziyanfeng/udacity-data-wrangling-mongodb/README.md

 This repository contains solutions to all quizzes and problem sets.

-This project requires **Python 2.7** and the following Python libraries installed:
+This coursework requires **Python 2.7** and the following Python libraries:

 - [os](https://docs.python.org/2/library/os.html)
 - [csv](https://docs.python.org/2/library/csv.html)